She stood upon a bare tall craig

-Moll Pitcher (1736-1813) – Said to have descended from a long line of “wizards,” Moll Pitcher was a clairvoyant and fortune-teller from Lynn, Massachusetts.
+Moll Pitcher, said to have descended from a long line of “wizards,” was a clairvoyant and fortune-teller from Lynn, Massachusetts.
 She was born as Mary Diamond in about 1736 to Aholiab Diamond and Lydia Silsbee Diamond in Marblehead, Massachusetts.
 Her father was a shoemaker in Lynn, Massachusetts.
 Though there were no public schools for girls when she was young, she seems to have received some education.
 She grew up to marry Robert Pitcher on October 2, 1760, who was thought to have been an apprentice of her father.

 The couple lived with her parents and would have four children.
 Shortly after her marriage, she became known as a fortune-teller of significant skills.
 To many, this came as no surprise, as her grandfather, Captain Aholiab Diamond, had long been known as “The Wizard of Marblehead,” who had a reputation of using his powers to save sailors from shipwrecks during storms, as well as locating thieves and lost objects.
 Moll would grow to share his reputation, with numerous stories circulating about her prowess, even including that she had passed British military secrets to George Washington and that she prophesied he would become President.